 Site Name Location Integrity Description Honolulu Police Department 842 Bethel Street, Honolulu, Oʻahu High Some individuals were taken to the downtown Honolulu Police Department Headquarters or the Military Police Headquarters (formerly the Yokohama Specie Bank) before transfer to the U.S. Immigration Station.
 Listed as part of the Merchant Street Historic District in the National Register of Historic Places on June 19, 1973 for architecture.
 The relationship to World War II internment enhances the significance of the site.
 Yokohama Specie Bank 36 Merchant Street, Honolulu, Oʻahu High The Yokohama Specie Bank was originally a bank for Japanese nationals living in Hawai'i.
 After the attack on Pearl Harbor, the building was seized by the Army and used as the military police station.
 It housed a jail in the basement where it is reported that Hawaiian residents of Japanese ancestry were kept prior to transfer to the U.S. Immigration Station.
 Listed as part of the Merchant Street Historic District in the National Register of Historic Places on June 19, 1973 for architecture.
-Kaua'i County Courthouse 4444 Rice Street, Lihue, Kauaʻi High According to information obtained during public meetings conducted for this study, Kaua'i internee hearings were held here.
-Listed as part of the Lihue Civic Center Historic District in the National Register of Historic Places on December 17, 1981 for architecture.
+Kaua'i County Courthouse 4444 Rice Street, Līhu'e, Kaua'i High According to information obtained during public meetings conducted for this study, Kaua'i internee hearings were held here.
+Listed as part of the Līhu'e Civic Center Historic District in the National Register of Historic Places on December 17, 1981 for architecture.
 Its association with World War II internment expands its significance.
-Maui County Jail, Courthouse, and Police Station 150 and 200 South High Street, Wailuku, Maui Jail has been demolished but Courthouse and Police Station have high integrity.
-Internees were held at the Maui County Jail, which has since been demolished.
-However, the Courthouse and Police Station may be associated with the World War II internment.
-The courthouse and the police station were listed as part of the Wailuku Civic Center Historic District in the National Register of Historic Places in 1986 for architecture and for their association with the early development of Maui County.
-Their potential relationship to World War II internment could enhance the significance of both structures.